PrashantKuntala/OS-Linux-commands/readme.txt

-# OS-Linux-commands
-An C implementation of Linux commands  :  ls  and cat

 /*Read me*/

-Authors :  Prashant Kuntala and Chinky Dhingra
+Authors : Charvi Dhingra and Prashant Kuntala.

 /* For the program that prints file contents and file attributes. similar to the cat command.